vercel/pkg/README.md

 arguments and the last one must be a string literal.

 This way you may even avoid creating `pkg` config for your project.

+## Native addons

+Native addons (`.node` files) use is supported, but packaging `.node` files inside the executable is not resolved yet.
+You have to deploy native addons used by your project to the same directory as the executable.